apostrophecms/apostrophe-enterprise-testbed/README.md

 * Switch to "draft" node (menu next to locale menu).
 * Make a new "default" subpage titled "Regression Test" (via the context menu at lower left).
 Save Draft.
 * Add a new "images" (slideshow) widget to that page.
 You may do so with the middle content area's "+" button, centered here: <img src="https://www.dropbox.com/s/y1yfwvqc004bsmk/4nrzs2u0.png?raw=1" />
-* Upload images, add them to ther slideshow and save (you may select multiple files for a single upload).
+* Upload images, add them to the slideshow and save (you may select multiple files for a single upload).
 Observe the images are present on the page.
 * "Submit" the page.
 * Confirm that the UI reflects the Submitted state (button says "Submitted").
 * Click Workflow in the admin bar, then Submissions.
 Verify that the page, as well as the images, appear in the submissions list.